Breadcrumb

 Snowboarding at New Zealand's Treble Cone

 There are so many incredible experiences in New Zealand that if I were to list them all, this blog would go on forever!
-So what I’ll do instead is narrow it down to a few must-do’s for hiking, wine-tasting, wildlife, adventure sports, and snow sports experiences.
+So what I’ll do instead is narrow it down to a few must-dos for hiking, wine-tasting, wildlife, adventure sports, and snow sports experiences.

 • Hiking: New Zealand is a hiker’s paradise.
 From short walks to multi-day treks, there’s something for everyone.
 If you’re up for it, try one of the country’s Great Walks, like the Tongariro Alpine Crossing on the North Island or the Routeburn Track on the South Island.
 Tracks like the Routeburn Track are multi-day hikes that require a bit more preparation, so make sure you do your research before embarking on one of these hikes.
 The best place to research New Zealand hikes is through the Department of Conservation website, which is updated daily with important news and closures regarding New Zealand's walking and hiking trails.